-Biceps are the muscles on the front of your upper arm -- they are considered the "show" muscles.
+Biceps are the muscles on the front of your upper arm — they are considered the "show" muscles.
 If asked to flex your muscles, you are likely to intuitively flex your biceps.
 No standards exist in the fitness world for how big your biceps should be.
 Having "big" biceps is relative to your body frame size and overall musculature.

 The idea of the perfect physique is subjective, but bodybuilders often use the measurements of classic physiques, such as those of the Greek and Roman statues, to create a sense of proper symmetry.
 According to the proportions of these statues, your bicep should be a little more than twice the size of your wrist.
 Another well-respected physique is that of Steve Reeves, a professional bodybuilder in the 1950s.
-According to Reeves' proportions, your bicep should be 252 percent larger than your wrist.
+While there's no official biceps size chart, according to Reeves' proportions, your biceps should be 252 percent larger than your wrist.

 To get big biceps, you need to train not only your biceps, but also your entire body.
 Lifters with huge biceps don't have flat chests and small backs.
 Back exercises work your biceps and chest exercises work your triceps.
 Focus on compound, multi-joint exercises, such as squats, presses and rows.
 Start your biceps workouts with rows, pulldowns and pullups.
 Finish off with biceps isolation exercises, such as dumbbell curls, cable curls and preacher curls.

-Although called a biceps measurement, you actually measure your upper arm, which includes your triceps, the muscles on the back of your arm.
-You cannot measure your biceps alone.
-If you want large biceps, work your triceps muscles, which comprise the majority of your upper arm.
+Although called a biceps measurement, you actually measure your upper arm, which includes your triceps — the muscles on the back of your arm.
+You cannot measure your biceps in isolation.
+If you want large upper arms, work your triceps muscles, which comprise the majority of your upper arm.